A complete framework for Duke Elder exam preparation

 • Increased concentration of mitochondria in muscles

-• Causes to myopathy, ophthalmoplegia, ptosis, salt and pepper retinopathy and cardiac conduction defects
+• Causes myopathy, ophthalmoplegia, ptosis, salt and pepper retinopathy and cardiac conduction defects

 Leber Hereditary optic neuropathy